Sapphirris/Sapphirris/README.md

 👋 Hi, I’m @Sapphirris, Street names Robert or Sapphire.
-Pronouns are presentation dependant (but I won't hurt you for messing them up)
+Pronouns are presentation dependant (but I won't hurt you for messing them up). 👀
-👀 I’m interested in games development, learning spoken languages 🌱 I’m currently learning programming and development in Unity, and C#.
+I’m interested in games development, learning spoken languages.
+I’m currently learning programming and development in Unity, and C#.
 Learning to speak and read Dutch and Japanese.
 📫 How to reach me:
 > - https://twitter.com/Sapphirris
 > - https://mastodon.gamedev.place/@Sapphire_PaperCactus